darekf77/taon/docs/FRAMEWORK.md

 Injectable (service like) classes for backend db communication (similar to <https://typeorm.io/custom-repository>).

-Repositories are not accessible inside browser.
+You should use Repositories only inside server code.

 ```ts
 @Taon.Repository({